alexey-alanreys/jinn-docs/docs/installation.md

 - Ensure your keys are enabled for trading access.
 - Confirm IP whitelist settings (if applicable).
 - Check your internet connection and firewall settings.

+### Server Access Issues

+- Verify the server port is not blocked by firewall.
+- Check that BASE_URL matches your actual access method.
+- For remote access, ensure the tunneling service is running correctly.

 ---